AnymouseProphet/SocialistHousing/README.md

 student will take it on as a project.
 Then the visual indication of the signature could have a TeX Lion watermark instead of an Acrobat watermark.
 Or even better, the watermark could be configurable so we could make it a Red Rose.
+Well, as a watermark, likely a light pink rose...